sealninja/react-i18nify/README.md

 ## Getting started

-Start by loading setting translations and locale to be used:
+Start by setting the translations and locale to be used:

 ```javascript
 import { setTranslations, setLocale } from 'react-i18nify';